 By Dr. Seuss

 While I, of course, love the original How the Grinch Stole Christmas, it is just too long for my one year old to sit through.
-I was thrilled to find this clever, shortened, lift-the-flap version which is ideal for toddlers!
-It manages to boil down the plot while somehow still rhyming and the flaps are endless entertainment.
+I was thrilled to find this clever, shortened, noisy version which is ideal for toddlers!
+It manages to boil down the plot while somehow still rhyming and the sound buttons are endless entertainment.

 By David Carter